paxxion/country-load/README.md

 }
 ```

-As you can see, fields names are also customizable so it's easier to integrate in your own forms.
+Fields names are also customizable so it's easier to integrate in your own forms.

 ```
 enableItalyProvinces: false